apetersenUWF/Dynamic-Programming/README.md

 # Dynamic-Programming-Project

 This program contains two solutions to the Longest Common Subsequence Problem (LCS).
-One which computes and returns the string that is the LCS of two strings using O(m*n) memory, and another which returns only the length of the LCS using O(2 x m) memory.
+One which computes and returns the string that is the LCS of two strings using O(m x n) memory, and another which returns only the length of the LCS using O(2 x m) memory.
 Both algorithms use dynamic programming to find the solution in O(n x m) time for what would otherwise be a O(n!) problem using naive brute-force methods.

 The LCS problem has applications in biology, data analysis, text editors, and many other fields.

 The purpose of the program is to allow the user to input strings into a file and find their lcs and/or compare the similarity of the strings.
 The strings can be of any length.
-Any two strings can be assigned a character that represents their level of similarity.
+Each pair of strings will be assigned a character that represents their level of similarity.
 Criteria are:

 **H = high similarity between the strings**